Amir Sends Congratulations To President Of Cuba

-The Amir HH Sheikh Tamim bin Hamad Al Thani sent on Monday a cable of congratulations to HE President of the Republic of Cuba Miguel Diaz-Canel on the occasion of the Triumph of the Revolution Day.
+(MENAFN- Gulf Times) HH the Amir Sheikh Tamim bin Hamad Al-Thani sent on Monday a cable of congratulations to HE President of the Republic of Cuba Miguel Diaz-Canel on the occasion of the Triumph of the Revolution Day.
+(QNA)

 Legal Disclaimer: